Indexed singular value bounds on scattering operators: How many channels can a photonic device support?: Formulation

-with $\bmm{G}^{\circ}$ the free space Green function.
-Depending on the application in question, this is done by either asserting $Q_{n-1}$ to be formed by some collection of the singular vector basis of $\bmm{G}^{\circ}$ and then applying a convex relaxation over a quadratically constrained quadratic program describing the possible response characteristics of $\bmm{T}$ (see Supplementary), or by first performing these steps and then freely optimizing over $Q_{n-1}$.
+where $\bmm{W}^{(i)}_{rr}$ is the $W$-operator of the receiver in the absence of the source and mediator, Eq.\;\eqref{eq:WInvertedA}.
+Depending on the application in question, this is done by either asserting $Q^{n-1}$ to be formed by some collection of the singular vector basis of $\bmm{G}^{\circ}_{ms}$ and then applying a convex relaxation over a quadratically constrained quadratic program describing the possible response characteristics of $\bmm{T}_{mm}$ (c.f.
+Supporting Material), by first performing these steps and then freely optimizing over $Q^{n-1}$, or by using rank removal to iteratively remove the largest channels of some known intermediate operator.